-The SQL SELECT DISTINCT Statement is used to retrieve unique records (by removing the duplicates) from the specified Column in the SELECT Statement.
-In this article we will show you, How to write SELECT DISTINCT Statement in SQL Server.
+The SQL SELECT DISTINCT Statement retrieves unique records (by removing the duplicates) from the specified column in the SELECT Statement.
+The syntax of the SQL Server SELECT DISTINCT is:

 - DISTINCT: Returns Unique Columns